slynko/VkMessenger/README.md

 # VkMessenger

-Technologies used:
+A messenger which allows you to log in and chat with your friend using console.

+# Technologies:

-- Vk Java api
+- Vkontakte Java api